 - Put the top half of your hair in a bun or clip it on top of your head.
 Divide the bottom half of your hair into small sections about one to two inches wide.
 Using a comb, pull out a section of hair as taut as possible with one hand, while smoothing a flatiron along that section with the other.
 Start at the roots of the hair and move to the end in one fluid motion, then repeat a couple of times to make sure that section of hair is straight.
 After one section is done to your satisfaction, repeat the process on the other sections.

 - If you want a fuller look, apply a volumizing spray (Aveda makes a good one) at the roots as you flatiron each section.
 Pull hair up and away from the scalp to get even more volume!

 - When the bottom part of your hair is done, unclip the top part and begin working on those sections.
 Use a handheld mirror to check the back of your hair in a separate mirror to make sure you didn't miss anything.

-- When you're all done, use a small amount of a silicone serum or spray for a smooth and polished look.
+- When you're all done, apply a small amount of a silicone serum or spray for a smooth and polished look.
 Serums work best on coarse, thick hair, while sprays are preferred for normal to fine or thin hair.
 Remember, apply sparingly to avoid a greasy look; you can always add more if needed!

 Keratin Straightening Treatments (such as the Brazilian Blowout)

 If regularly straightening your hair is getting tiresome (and it is tiring), you can consider a popular process called thermal hair straightening, also known as keratin straightening or "The Brazilian Blowout."
-This straightening process definitely works: The results are impressive and able to defy even the curliest of locks, plus it lasts and lasts, at least until the chemically treated hair is trimmed or the roots start growing out.
+This straightening process definitely works: The results are impressive, defying even the curliest of locks, plus it lasts and lasts, at least until the chemically treated hair is trimmed or the roots start growing out.

 Before you book that appointment, however, know that thermal straightening is neither easy nor cheap.
 It's a multistep process that can take as long as three hours, and, depending on the length and thickness of your hair, cost between $175 and $350.